benevolenttech/btek.cc/_posts/2017-03-21-how-to-plan-your-content.md

 #### Step 3: Find out which keywords your website is already getting found for

-With services Google Analytics, you can learn what people were searching for when they found your site. &nbsp;Drill down in the Acquisitions-&gt;Keywords section of Google analytics to see website’s traffic sources, and sift through you organic search traffic bucket to identify the keywords people are using to arrive at your site.
+With services Google Analytics, you can learn what people were searching for when they found your site.
+Drill down in the Acquisitions-&gt;Keywords section of Google analytics to see website’s traffic sources, and sift through you organic search traffic bucket to identify the keywords people are using to arrive at your site.

 Repeat this exercise for as many topic buckets as you have.
 You now know what words are currently bringing people to your site.
 Let’s find more words.